 When a security upgrade to your operating system or applications becomes available, be sure all workers take some time and effort to get and install it with no delay.
 These upgrades can tackle vulnerabilities to emerging risks, and remain upgraded is the very best defence.
 Software systems release updates for a reason and not updating may compromise the safety of your business’ information.

 2. Secure your wireless networks and cloud platforms

 An open network is an invitation for anyone to link to your own IT network and potentially compromise it.
 Secure your wireless networks using strong passwords.
 Avoid getting them written down in plain sight.
 In case you’ve got a “guest” system for temporary users and clients, think about changing the password regularly.
 Cloud computing security is a real concern, and without adequate protection, all you data stared on there can be at risk.

 3. Setup firewall and other safety defence mechanisms

 Firewalls protect your internal systems from dangers.
 Be sure that you put in them not just on your servers, but on all office computers, laptops, and mobile devices too.
 Ensure that your computer systems are set up with the majority of up-to-date antivirus and anti-virus applications.

 4. Secure access to your computers and devices

-Make sure your office area is protected from unauthorised people, which easy-to-grab laptops and cellular devices are stored safely and installed with remote monitoring program.
+Make sure your office area is protected from unauthorised people, which easy-to-grab laptops and cellular devices are stored safely and installed with the remote monitoring program.
 At the same time, encrypting portable devices like notebooks, USB keys, and DVDs is simple to accomplish, and may significantly decrease the harm done by a missing or stolen device.